airmedisphere/Airdr/README.md

-# TGDrive - A Google Drive Clone with Telegram Storage
+# AirDrive - A Google Drive Clone with Telegram Storage

-Welcome to TGDrive!
+Welcome to AirDrive!
 This web application replicates Google Drive's functionalities using Telegram as its storage backend.
 Manage folders and files, perform actions like uploading, renaming, and deleting, utilize trash/bin support, enable permanent deletion, and share public links.
 The application offers admin login and automatically backs up the database to Telegram.

-**Check out the [TGDrive Personal](https://github.com/TechShreyash/TGDrivePersonal) project for local desktop backup support.**
+**Check out the [AirDrive Personal](https://github.com/TechShreyash/TGDrivePersonal) project for local desktop backup support.**

 ## Features